-Cloud Infrastructure (Servers)
+Cloud Infrastructure (Data Centers)

 BiTS is a proud recipient of sponsorships from AWS, Microsoft Azure and IBM.
 BiTS hosts all data on leading clouds including AWS, Microsoft Azure and IBM.
 Our cloud service providers and partners are frequently audited to pass the most rigorous multi-tier security standards to achieve accreditation and certifications including ISO 27001, SOC1 and SOC2.
 Our cloud service partners also afford excellent Distributed Denial of Service (DDoS) mitigation strategies which help to keep your service running round the clock.